vidya-bs/SSL-certifiacte/README.md

 **CLONING AND INSTALLING REPOSITORIES**

- - Clone the repositories (1.apiwiz-core-platform-api-v2 and 2.apiwiz-non-prod-config) from the Itorix git repository and import the apiwiz-core-platform-api to you IDE in a new workspace.
+ - Clone the repositories (1.apiwiz-core-platform-api-v2, 2.apiwiz-non-prod-config, 3.apiwiz-ratelimit) from the Itorix git repository and import the apiwiz-core-platform-api to you IDE in a new workspace.

  - In the terminal go to apiwiz-core-platform-api and enter `mvn clean install -DskipTests=true -Dmaven.javadoc.skip=true`